 It is also possible to end up with a defective carbon fiber frame.
 There is little margin for error in carbon fiber frame construction.
 If there was a small inconsistency during the layering process, you could end up having trouble with your frame years after you bought it.
 You may only get a few years of use out of a poorly made carbon fiber frame.

 For these reasons, carbon fiber frames aren’t ideal for those who are hard on their bike.
 If you ride in a cycling discipline that is particularly demanding on frames, there is a chance that your frame will get damaged during an accident.
 Carbon fiber also isn’t ideal for those who plan to keep their bike for many years.
 You probably won’t get much more than a decade out of a good carbon frame if you ride regularly.
 If you don’t ride frequently, it may last longer.

 Winner: Titanium frames last longer than carbon fiber.

-Titanium and carbon fiber bikes are both expensive.
+Titanium and carbon fiber bikes both come with an expensive price tag.
 These are high-end frame materials.
 They aren’t made for people who are on a tight budget.
 The exact cost depends on the manufacturer, the quality of the frame materials and whether you have your frame custom-made or buy it off the shelf.

 Custom-built titanium and carbon fiber bikes tend to cost around the same.
 On average, you’re looking at spending $2500-$6000 for a high-end titanium or carbon fiber frame and fork that is built to your specifications.
 This will include custom sizing and maybe a custom geometry for your desired ride position.
 You’ll also get to choose which braze-ons or eyelets you want for mounting accessories.